 If you've thought or asked about these questions before, you're not alone.
 That's why we decided it's time to set the record straight so we can jump past the step where we mistakenly eat low-fat cookies because they're "healthy."

 Other natural sugars include honey, maple syrup, and coconut sugar.
-However, although they are natural, when they are added to foods, like to bottled coffee or oatmeal, they would be considered to be added sugars.
+Although they are natural, they become added sugars when you add them to foods like coffee, tea, or oatmeal.

 Consuming too much sugar can lead to health problems such as obesity, type 2 diabetes, and heart disease.5

 Recommended Sugar Intake: What Is a Safe Amount of Sugar to Eat Per Day?